ZeroOne3010/yetanotherhueapi/README_v2.md

 This is a Java 8 API for the Philips Hue lights.<sup>1</sup> It does not use the official Hue SDK but instead accesses the REST API of the Philips Hue Bridge directly.
 This library should also work with Android projects using [API level 24 or higher](https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels).
-This library has last been confirmed to work with the Philips Hue Bridge API in November 2021.
+This library has last been confirmed to work with the Philips Hue Bridge API in June 2023.

 ----